 - Chop the bacon strips

-- In a large bowl, toss together the sprouts, cubed squash, cranberries, bacon pieces, thyme leaves, and 2 tbsp of the reserved bacon grease.
+- In a large bowl, toss together the sprouts, cubed squash, cranberries, bacon pieces, thyme leaves, and 2 tablespoon of the reserved bacon grease.

 - Spread the vegetable mixture evenly on the prepared baking sheet.

 - whisk together maple syrup and balsamic vinegar

 - Remove from oven and toss lightly with maple balsamic dressing.
 Sprinkle with salt and pepper.
 Serve immediately.